brainhack-school2020/beapdk_EEG_bhsproject/README.md

  * [Markdown](https://guides.github.com/features/mastering-markdown/), to structure the text.
  * The [Hugo website framework](https://gohugo.io) which is used by the BHS website.
 This makes it possible to easily add the markdown project description to the website.
  * Adding the project to the website relies on github, through pull requests.
+ * Python

 ### Data

-Ultimately, the project template will be used by all BHS participants.
-Data on the different projects will be aggregareted on the [following page](https://school.brainhackmtl.org/project).
-This will serve as an additional example gallery in the years to come for future brainhack school students.
-Many reports from [BHS 2019](https://github.com/mtl-brainhack-school-2019) already used this template.
+At-rest data from ? lab = to be clarified

 ### Deliverables

 At the end of this project, we will have:
- - The current markdown document, completed and revised.
- - A gallery of the student projects at Brainhack 2020.
+ - A Jupyter notebook markdown describing thoroughly all the steps of our project
+ - Python script of main analyses.
+ -OSF project management
+ -complete repo access to all commits and changes of our projects
  - Instructions on the website about how to submit a pull request to the [BrainHack School website](https://github.com/BrainhackMTL/school) in order to add the project description to the website.

 ## Results

 ### Progress overview

-The project was swiftly initiated by P Bellec, based on the existing template created in 2019 by Tristan Glatard and improved by different students.
-It was really not that hard.
-Community feedback is expected to lead to rapid further improvements of this first version.
+The project was swiftly initiated by Beatrice P.DeKoninck, based on the existing template created in 2019 by Tristan Glatard and improved by different students.

 ### Tools I learned during this project